Economic Recommender Systems -- A Systematic Review: Background and Related Work

 \section{Background and Related Work}

-In this section, we {first provide} more background on the business value of {recommendations}.
-We then characterize the concept of {economic recommender systems} in more depth.
-Finally we discuss {the relationships of ECRSs} to neighboring topics in recommender systems research.
+In this section, we first provide more background on the business value of recommendations.
+We then characterize the concept of ECRSs in more depth.
+Finally we discuss the relationships of ECRSs to neighboring topics in RSs research.

-\subsection{{Business Value of Recommender Systems}}
+\subsection{Business Value of Recommender Systems}